amitsince2001/amitsince2001/README.md

 - 👋 Hi, I’m @amitsince2001
 - 👀 I’m interested in website and app development
-- 🌱 I’m currently learning Android development
+- 🌱 I’m currently learning and working on Android development
-- 📫 How to reach me
+- 📫 Reach me on linkedin : https://www.linkedin.com/in/amitsince2001